seanfrenzel/java-selenium-cucumber-appium-skeleton/README.md

 **Install** [Android SDK](https://developer.android.com/studio/#downloads)
 \
-`Create new Android Studio Project` with `default settings` from `API 23` and `No Activity`.
+`Create new Android Studio Project` with `default settings` from `API 23(Or Desired API)` and `No Activity`.
 Continue to import and install any settings suggested by the SDK.

 **Install** [IntelliJ](https://www.jetbrains.com/idea/download):
 \